Fruits (FRTS) Price Reaches $0.0000 on Top Exchanges

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

 Fruits launched on March 3rd, 2018.
 Fruits’ total supply is 100,000,000,000 coins and its circulating supply is 91,079,704,210 coins.
-The official message board for Fruits is medium.com/@fruitsblockchain.
+The official website for Fruits is fruitsblockchain.com.
+Fruits’ official message board is medium.com/@fruitsblockchain.
+The Reddit community for Fruits is https://reddit.com/r/Fruits_FRTS_Official.
 Fruits’ official Twitter account is @frts_blockchain and its Facebook page is accessible here.
-Fruits’ official website is fruitsblockchain.com.
-The Reddit community for Fruits is https://reddit.com/r/Fruits_FRTS_Official.

 It is usually not currently possible to purchase alternative cryptocurrencies such as Fruits directly using US dollars.
-Investors seeking to trade Fruits should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Fruits using one of the aforementioned exchanges.
+Investors seeking to trade Fruits should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Fruits using one of the exchanges listed above.

 Receive News & Updates for Fruits Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Fruits and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.